dart-studio

 benchmarkslocal-llminfrastructure

-• Server: standard 2-vCPU / 4GB RAM VPS (~$20/month on any of the usual hosts)
+• Server: 2-vCPU / 4GB RAM VPS (~$20/month, standard on any cloud host)

 • Models tested: llama3.2:1b, qwen2.5:0.5b, phi3:mini

-ModelSize on diskFirst-token latencyFull replyAnswer quality (1-5)
+ModelDiskFirst-tokenFull replyAnswer quality (1–5)

 llama3.2:1b1.3 GB2.1s9s4